 The Department of Politics, History and International Relations (PHIR) is a vibrant and convivial centre for advanced research.
 Our aim is to stimulate innovative research that has the potential to transform academic and public debates.

-We currently have 15 postgraduates working closely with 21 specialist supervisors, and conduct research in: contemporary politics and political theory, early modern and modern history, international organisation, and critical security studies.
-Most of our research falls between the humanities and the political and social sciences, but we also produce a substantial body of interdisciplinary work, notably in the history of ideas, radical movements and activism, in gender politics, international history, and international politics, government and governance, art and politics, religion and politics, media studies and history and digital humanities.
+We conduct research in: contemporary politics and political theory, early modern and modern history, international organisation, and critical security studies.
+Most of our research falls between the humanities and the political and social sciences, but we also produce a substantial body of interdisciplinary work, notably in the history of ideas, radical movements and activism, in gender politics, international history, and international politics, government and governance, art and politics, religion and politics, media studies and history, and digital humanities.

 Qualification and course duration